ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What will attending York College of Pennsylvania really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the York College of Pennsylvania's net cost calculator on their website.

 York College of Pennsylvania Tuition Payment Plans